rapidsai/rmm/README.md

 the device active during _creation_ of an `rmm::device_buffer` matches the active device of the memory resource being used.

-Here is an incorrect example that creates a memory resource on device zero and then uses it to allocate a `device_buffer` on device one:
+Here is an incorrect example that creates a memory resource on device 0 and then uses it to allocate a `device_buffer` on device 1:

 ```c++
 {